 Accessing IMF Portwatch Data using an API

-This tutorial will teach you how to query large datasets from the IMF’s PortWatch platform using R and the ArcGIS REST API.
-It was designed alongside members of the IMF’s PortWatch team Mario Saraiva and Alessandra Sozzi.
+Learn how to query large datasets from the IMF’s PortWatch platform using R and the ArcGIS REST API.
+This tutorial was developed with members of the IMF’s PortWatch team Mario Saraiva and Alessandra Sozzi.

 Setup